 Guidance for quarantine of COVID-19 cases and their contacts

 As the COVID-19 pandemic continues to evolve, World Health Organization Member States need to implement a comprehensive set of public health measures that are adapted to the local context and epidemiology of the disease.
-The overarching goal is to control COVID-19 by slowing down transmission of the virus and preventing associated illness and death.
+The overarching goal is to control COVID-19 by reducing transmission of the virus and preventing associated illness and death.

 Several core public health measures that break the chains of transmission are central to this comprehensive strategy, including: